-ACKNOWLEDGEMENT FOR PARTNERSHIP (who has a corporate entity as general partner) STATE OF NEW IERSEY') COUNTY OF WEST CLEIN SS: I CERTIFY that on OF THE PARTNERSHIP personally came before me, and this person acknowledged under oath, to my satisfaction, that (a) this person is a Member of CDP Millville, LLC who is the managing member of White Horse HMT Urban Renewal, LLC, the Owner named in this document (the "Partnership"); and (b) this document was signed and delivered by the Partnership as its voluntary act duly authorized by a proper resolution of the Board of Directors of the General Partner.
+ACKNOWLEDGEMENT FOR PARTNERSHIP (who has a corporate entity as general partner) STATE OF NEW JERSEY') COUNTY OF West Clery's I CERTIFY that on OF THE PARTNERSHIP personally came before me, and this person acknowledged under oath, to my satisfaction, that (a) this person is a Member of CDP Millville, LLC who is the managing member of White Horse HMT Urban Renewal, LLC, the Owner named in this document (the "Partnership"); and (b) this document was signed and delivered by the Partnership as its voluntary act duly authorized by a proper resolution of the Board of Directors of the General Partner.
 SWORN TO AND SUBSCRIBED before me, the date aforesaid.
-Notary Public, State of New York No. 31-4829535 Notary Public Notary Public Notary Public No. 31-4829535 Commission Expires July 31, 20 ACKNOWLEDGEMENT FOR LIMITED LIABILITY COMPANY STATE OF NEW JERSEY COUNTY OF West les of I CERTIFY that on 10 10, 2023, Personally came before me, and this person acknowledged under oath, to my satisfaction, that (a) this person is the Managing Member of 10 the Hose War War Level UC the Owner named in this document (the "LLC"); and (b) this document was signed and delivered by the Company as its voluntary act duly authorized by a proper resolution of the Company.
+Notary Public, State of New York Oualified in WESTCHESTER County Commission Expires July 31, 20 ACKNOWLEDGEMENT FOR LIMITED LIABILITY COMPANY STATE OF NEW JERSEY SS: COUNTY OF WEST OF 10 10 2022 personally came before me, and this person acknowledged under oath, to my satisfaction, that (a) this person is the Managing Member of Under National Company as its voluntary act duly authorized by a proper resolution of the Company.
 SWORN TO AND SUBSCRIBED before me, the date aforesaid.
-STUART R. LANG Notary Public, State of New York No. 31-4829535 Qualified in WESTCHESTER County Commission Expires July 31, 20 Notary Public)
+STUART R. LANG Notary Public, State of New York No. 31-4829535 Qualified in WESTCHESTER County Commission Expires July 31, 20 Notary Public